thechrisroberts/annie/readme.txt

 2. Seeing the results!

 == Changelog ==

+= 2.1.1 =
+* Updated to work with the latest Tippy

+= 2.1.0 =
+* Adds a new option to manually specify footnote reference.

 = 2.0.3 =
 * Fixes an issue with links in the notes going back to the text